miksaraj/miksaraj.github.io/_posts/2021-10-07-quickie-on-processes.md

 quality assurance and non-development stakeholders ([North 2006](http://dannorth.net/introducing-bdd/);
 [2014](https://web.archive.org/web/20150901151029/http://behaviourdriven.org/);
 [Bellware 2008](https://www.codemag.com/article/0805061)).
-Behavioural development combines the general techniques and principles of TDD with ideas from Domain-Driven Design (DDD) and object-oriented analysis and design to provide software development and management teams with a common set
+BDD combines the general techniques and principles of TDD with ideas from Domain-Driven Design (DDD) and object-oriented analysis and design to provide software development and management teams with a common set